 In other words, when you divorce for unscriptural reasons, you drive a wedge between yourself and God, for you are rebelling against him.

 Realize that divorce has consequences

-Unscriptural divorce always brings painful consequences.
+Unscriptural divorce almost always brings painful consequences.
 Not only do you distance yourself from God when you divorce, you also damage your spouse, wound your children, injure other family members, hurt friends, set the stage for future pain for yourself, and bring shame upon the name of Christ.